MicrosoftDocs/IIS.Administration-docs/IIS-Administration/api-explorer/index.md

 ---

 # API Explorer
 The Microsoft IIS Administration API comes with a built in interface called the API Explorer.
 This explorer allows users to navigate the API using hyperlinks.
-API resources can be created, retrieved, modified, and removed directly from this tool.
+Resources can be created, retrieved, modified, and removed directly from this tool.
 By default the API Explorer can be reached by browsing https://localhost:55539 on any machine that has the API installed.
 This interface is also where [access tokens](../security/access-tokens.md) are created.

 ## Connecting